mmedinabet/Conduct-a-security-audit/README.md

 Overall, the audit findings highlight areas requiring immediate action to mitigate risks and ensure compliance, as well as suggestions for further improving security measures for Botium Toys.

+Thank you,
+Maria Elena Medina Betancourt
 </p>

+<h2> Conclusion</h2>

+The security audit exercise conducted for Botium Toys, a growing U.S.-based toy developer and seller with an expanding online presence, aimed to fortify cybersecurity measures and ensure compliance with regulations like PCI DSS and GDPR.
+Critical findings emphasized the immediate need for least privilege controls, disaster recovery planning, robust password policies, encryption, intrusion detection, backups, and physical security enhancements.
+Recommendations included urgent attention to compliance requirements, incorporation of SOC1 and SOC2 guidance, and the implementation of disaster recovery plans and additional security measures.
+Overall, the audit provided actionable insights to mitigate risks and enhance security posture as Botium Toys continues its online market expansion.